youyanggu/covid19_projections/estimating-true-infections.md

 ![True Infections States](/assets/images/estimate_true_infections_states.png)

-We then take the sum of all 50 states and territories to get the true US nationwide daily new infections:
+We then take the sum of the infections estimates for all 50 states and territories to get the nationwide daily new infections (orange line):

 ![True Infections Plot 2](/assets/images/estimate_true_infections_2.png)